injashkin/md-pug-to-html/README.md

 npm run start
 ```

-As a result, the `mpth` directory will be created, which will contain HTML pages converted from Markdown files.
+As a result, the `mpth` directory will be created, in which you will find HTML pages converted from Markdown files.

 Also, three files will be created:

 - `mpth/index.html`, which contains a list of links to the created Html files.
 If you open this file in a browser, you can view the created pages from the browser by clicking on the links.

 - `mpth/mpth-data.pug`, which contains an array of objects.
-This array can be used to create a list of links to articles in blog format.
+This array can be used, for example, to create a list of links to articles in blog format.
 How to do this, see [Advanced way](#advanced-way).

 - `mpth/mpth-template.pug`, which contains the Pu template.
 It is this template that uses the MdPugToHtml converter to create HTML pages, if template conversion is allowed.
 You can change the template and run the `npm run start` command again.
 The articles will be reformatted according to the new template.

 ### Advanced way

+Below is the information for MdPugToHtml CLI

 ```
 Usage: md-pug-to-html [options] <dir>